-Each year, DCEDC co-sponsors a multi-week entrepreneurial training course, taking students step-by-step through the process of writing a business plan.
+Each year, DCEDC co-sponsors an eight-week entrepreneurial training program course in Door County, taking students step-by-step through the process of researching and writing a comprehensive business plan.
 The grant covers up to 75% of eligible tuition costs; you will be required to provide a cash match of at least 25% of the eligible tuition costs.

-There is also a wealth of other information available on the Internet regarding starting a business.
+There is also a wealth of other information available online regarding starting a business.
 For your convenience, some of the most helpful web sites are listed below:

 - Wisconsin Innovation Service Center

 - UW-GB Small Business Development Center